BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - [Heavy Armour]
 - [Two-handed Weapon]
 - [Hand Weapon]
-- Horn of the Hammerhand
+- The Horn of the Hammerhand

 **HEROIC ACTIONS**